raygpt/phone-anxiety/README.md

 2. This leads to two types of events in the DB - "openings" and "appointments"

+3. The number of hours marked available (opening) on any given day is not known.

-3. Openings can be of any length of hours, for example, `9:30am-6:00pm` or `9:00am-11:30am`.
-Appointments are 30-minute blocks.
-The goal is to return openings (basically potential appointments) of 30-minute blocks in a full workday that may have 0 or more appointments already in it.
+4. Openings can be of any length of hours, for example, `9:30am-6:00pm` or `9:00am-11:30am`.

+5. Appointments are 30-minute blocks, for example, `9:30am-10:00am`.

+6. The goal is to return openings (essentially potential appointments) of 30-minute blocks in a full workday that may have 0 or more appointments already in it.
-4. The number of hours marked available on any given day is not known.

-5. The returned data should list openings for a given day, in chronological order, for the next 7 days.

-6. The data in the database will consist of "opening" and "appointment" events in a random order of days and hours, but returned data should be sorted in ascending order by days and hours.
+7. The data in the database will consist of "opening" and "appointment" events in a random order of days and hours, but returned data should be sorted in ascending order by days and hours.

-7. Openings can be marked as "weekly_recurring" which means that they only exist once in the database but the algorithm is expected to account for these openings reoccurring every seven days.
+8. Openings can be marked as "weekly_recurring" which means that they only exist once in the database but the algorithm is expected to account for these openings reoccurring every seven days.

+9. The returned data should list openings for a given day, in chronological order, for the next 7 days.

-8. The query should be optimized for performance and work well on large datasets.
+10. The query should be optimized for performance and work well on large datasets.

 # Running it